Happy-Mr-Jason/Node.Js-Study/07_Express/README.md

 app.use([Path], function[,function...]);
 ```

-### Middleware functions can perform the following tasks:
+### Middleware functions can perform the following tasks

 - Execute any code.
 - Make changes to the request and the response objects.